 Through many years of serving clients, Pegasus Care Management has developed a network of trusted resources: doctors, attorneys, therapists, and more.
 When needed, care managers will bring in these resources.
 Please be aware that Pegasus Care Management does not receive any money from these referrals, but uses them for the best interests of their clients.

 Pegasus Care Management has been a trusted provider of care management services in the Portland metro area since 2011.
-The owner and managing director are committed to providing quality, competent, ethical services to our clients.
+The managing director is committed to providing quality, competent, ethical services to our clients.
 Niki is a member of the Aging Life Care Association, a voluntary organization with a Code of Ethics and Standards of Practice.

 Our care managers between them have years of experience in the social services field and have been carefully selected for their integrity, dedication, and commitment to clients.
 Pegasus Care Management care managers are available 24 hours a day, 7 days a week.
 You will never be told to “call back on Monday.”